andersonopt/website/content/blog/product-release-notes-4-8-20.md

 ## Updated Project Grouping

 More easily create and organize project groups to manage projects within a state.

 Cr

-## See asset associations in table
+## See Asset Associations in Table

 d

 ## User Documentation Linked in App

-User Documentation is now linked in the app header.
-Click the link to access documentation on common workflows.
+Access our user documentation directly from the app.
+Click the new link in the header of any AO window.

-Fixes
+# Fixes

 * On asset map, super parcel boundary will immediately be visible (no refresh required)
 * Fixed an issue so that parcel search will correctly use the most up to date primary assets to create the asset search geometries.